 Course descriptions and catalog: Semester in Thailand students are able to choose from any course at our partner school, Mahidol University International College (MUIC), as long as they meet the prerequisites.
 Clicking the link below will take you to MUIC’s course schedule, where you can choose from a range of courses under various bachelor degree programs.
 For more information regarding course descriptions and some syllabi, please visit MUIC’s website here.

-The course schedule for the Fall 2018 semester will be available approximately one month prior to the program.
-When selecting courses for the Fall 2018 term, please review the Fall 2017 (Trimester 1) course schedule.
-We recommend you choose at least double the amount of courses for approval than you intend to take abroad in case the courses are not offered or if there is a time conflict.
+When reviewing the course list, we recommend you choose at least double the amount of courses for approval than you intend to take abroad in case the courses are not offered or if there is a time conflict.
 For instance, if you are planning on enrolling in four courses at MUIC, we recommend getting at least eight courses pre-approved.

 Note: Mahidol University uses a Trimester system where Trimester 1 begins in September, Trimester 2 in January, and Trimester 3 in April.